How to Use Credit Card Fraud Alert Notifications to Detect Fraud

 You may be able to receive notifications via email, text message, or through a push notification at the top of your cell phone through the card issuer's smartphone app.

 Your credit card issuer will likely give you a few options for receiving alerts.
 You may have the option of receiving alerts to transactions the credit card issuer deems suspicious.
 Or, you may be able receive alerts for transactions over a certain amount that you self-select, $10 for example.
 Opting to receive alerts based on a minimum transaction amount will allow you to catch fraudulent transactions your credit card issuer doesn't notice.
-Your credit card issuer can only detect fraud based on your typical spending habits.
-You know for sure whether or not a transaction is fraudulent because you're the one using your credit card.

 What to Do If You Receive a Fraud Alert Notification